ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 Once the singularity is created, all creatures and objects within its radius are affected by its gravitational pull.
 Creatures must make progressively harder saving throws the closer they are to the singularity, listed as follows:

 - ***Within 100 ft.:***
 All creatures and objects within 100 feet must make a DC 30 Strength saving throw at the start of each of their round or be pulled 50 feet toward the center and take 20d12 force damage.
 On a success, they are not pulled but still take half damage.
-If pulled into the center, they are instantly crushed and reducing to atoms, cannot be resurrected without divine intervention.
+If pulled into the center, they are instantly crushed and reducing to atoms, cannot be resurrected without spell of 10th-level or above.
 All movement speed are reduced to one tenth, teleportation unconditionally fails.

 - ***101-300 ft.:***
 All creatures and objects must make a DC 25 Strength saving throw at the start of each of their rounds or be pulled 30 feet toward the center and take 10d12 force damage.
 On a success, they are not pulled but still take half damage.
 All movement speed are halved, teleportation unconditionally fails.